Mallu13sp/Netflix-clone-using-Front-End/README.md

 ## Getting Started
-Prerequisites
+### Prerequisites
 Web browser (Chrome, Firefox, Safari, etc.)

-Installation
+### Installation
-Clone the repository: git clone [https://github.com/Mallu13sp/Netflix-clone-using-Front-End.git] Open index.html in your web browser.
+Clone the repository: `git clone https://github.com/Mallu13sp/Netflix-clone-using-Front-End.git` Open `index.html` in your web browser.

-Usage
+## Usage
 Explore the Netflix clone and interact with the various elements.
 Click on movie cards to see more details.

-Contributing
+## Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a new branch: git checkout -b feature/new-feature.
+2. Create a new branch: `git checkout -b feature/new-feature`.
-Make your changes and commit them: git commit -m 'Add new feature'.
+3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-Push to the branch: git push origin feature/new-feature.
+4. Push to the branch: `git push origin feature/new-feature`.
-Submit a pull request.
+5. Submit a pull request.

-License
+## License
 This project is licensed under the MIT License.

-Acknowledgments
+## Acknowledgments
 Inspiration: Netflix
 Images and content: Netflix

-Contact
+## Contact
-For any inquiries or feedback, please contact your-email@example.com.
+For any inquiries or feedback, please contact mallikarjunphatate@gmail.com.